HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 HTTP Method: `GET`

-## Return Template Fields
-### Definition of the Return template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.

 ## Get Return Number
 ### API Endpoint - Get a New Return Number